 \subsection{Swarm Distribution Cost}

-In addition to keeping the minimum teammate angular clearance $\theta_c$, the trackers are also expected to achieve uniform multidirectional target coverage in three-dimensional space.
-The 3-D equidistant encirclement distribution serves two key purposes.
-Firstly, it allows the swarm to make full use of the vicinity around the target, providing each tracker with the largest angular space to respond to any adverse situations like occlusions or collisions.
-Secondly, for a swarm tracking system using LiDAR sensors, this strategy can maximize the diversity of target measurement angles, thus the whole swarm can obtain a more complete point cloud of the target for further target state estimation with multi-source fusion.
-Although for the two-dimensional space, the maximum evenly-spaced angular distance for a swarm of $N$ drones is clearly $2\pi/N$, the same problem in 3-D space is nontrivial.
-In this context, we introduce a new formulation for the 3-D scenario.
+Beyond maintaining the minimum angular clearance $\theta_c$, trackers should achieve uniform 3-D multidirectional target coverage.
+This equidistant distribution provides each tracker with maximum angular space to respond to occlusions or collisions, and maximizes the diversity of LiDAR measurement angles for more complete target point clouds.
+While the optimal angular spacing in 2-D is simply $2\pi/N$ for $N$ drones, the 3-D case is nontrivial.
+In this context, we introduce a new formulation for this 3-D scenario.

-Inspired by the famous Thomson problem\cite{tomson1904structure}, we notice that our desired equidistant target encirclement formation resembles the geometry of the optimal configuration described in this problem.
-The Thomson problem is to determine the minimum electrostatic potential energy configuration of $N$ electrons constrained on the surface of a unit sphere that repel each other with a Coulomb force, which results in a spatial distribution that exhibits our desired distancing feature.
-Thus, we transform the initial distribution requirement into the goal of minimizing the total electrostatic potential energy of the swarm.
+Inspired by the Thomson problem~\cite{tomson1904structure}, we notice that our desired equidistant target encirclement resembles its optimal configuration.
+The Thomson problem determines the minimum electrostatic potential energy configuration of $N$ electrons on a unit sphere repelling via Coulomb force, which naturally yields our desired distancing feature.
+Thus, we transform the distribution requirement into minimizing the swarm's total electrostatic potential energy.
 We adopt a logarithmic variant of the original Thomson problem as our cost formulation, which is from the 7th of the eighteen unsolved mathematics problems proposed by Steve Smale - "Distribution of points on the 2-sphere"\cite{Smale1998MathematicalPF}.
 The distribution cost for the $i^{th}$ drone is then designed as